RustMadeEasy/course-work/TicTacToe/tic-tac-toe-service/README.md

 ### Code-Level Documentation

-From the source root folder (tic-tac-toe-service) run the following command:
+From the source root folder (tic-tac-toe-service) run the following command to build and open the resulting JavaDoc style documentation:

-`cargo doc`

-Then open the resulting JavaDoc style documentation.
-For example, in macOS you can run the following command:

-`open ./target/doc/tic_tac_toe_service/index.html`
+`cargo doc && open ./target/doc/tic_tac_toe_service/index.html`

 Here is a screenshot: